sgleich/FalkorMetaT/README.md

 ```
 To compile eggNOG, EUKulele, and salmon output data into long and wide format dataframes, see CompileMetaTData.R

-## Cluster contigs - mmseqs2
+## Cluster proteins - mmseqs2
-We will cluster the contigs in the all_contigs.fa file.
+We will cluster the predicted proteins.
 First we will create a database using mmseqs2.
 ```
 mmseqs easy-cluster all_seqs.fnn clusterRes tmp --min-seq-id 0.8 -c 0.95 --cov-mode 1
 ```